Training and development (tropical medicine)

 Specialty training ST3 in tropical medicine takes a further three years.

-This part of the training includes two years in a UK recognised tropical centre, in London, Liverpool or Birmingham.
+This part of the training includes two years in a UK recognised tropical centre.
 A further 12 months is spent in an overseas resource poor setting that has been recognised for training.

 Detailed entry requirements and all essential and desirable criteria are listed in the NHS Person Specification for Tropical Medicine ST3.
 This will be available next time there is recruitment into this specialty.